My experience with the Laser and Skin Clinic

 I had another phone call with the in august, explaining how my skin was worse again.
 I asked should I just stop using the products at this stage.
-Instead I was told no, I needed to go back to the clinic so they could reassess my skin and I would have to try different products.
+Instead, I was told no, I needed to go back to the clinic so they could reassess my skin and I would have to try different products.
 SPEND MORE MONEY!
 After spending 320 and being assured I would have flawless skin, I was then advised to come back and spend more money on their stuff?!
-After my experience I have no trust in any of the advise I was given.
-No way would I be willing to spend more money after being assured the initial fortune I’d spent would see my skin transform into something blemish free.
+After my experience I have no trust in any of the advice I was given.
+No way would I be willing to spend more money after being assured the initial fortune I’d spent would see my skin transform into something blemish-free.

 Today – 7 months on:

-Still today 7 months on, my skin is worse than ever and has resulted in a huge knock on drop in my confidence.
+Still today 7 months on, my skin is worse than ever and has resulted in a huge knock-on drop in my confidence.
 Once I have finished the products, that will be it.
-Will not be re-buying or trying any more.
+Will not be re-buying or trying anymore.
 I am afraid of my skin getting any worse.

 Now, I was told it might get worse before it gets better.
-However, it’s been 7 months an I’ve seen no improvement, only worsening.
+However, it’s been 7 months and I’ve seen no improvement, only worsening.
 On the information form I was given it promised that with daily usage, “Transformation” would begin at 2-6 weeks and maximum results would be seen in 5 months.
 Unfortunately at 7 months I’m still waiting for any improvement at all.
 My skin has transformed alright, but into a hideous red blotchy mess.

 Currently, my skin is actually worse than when I started.
 My skin has angry red painful spot which are impossible to hide with makeup.
 They are all over, but majorly concentrated on my cheeks and around my mouth and jawline.

 After: 8th December 2019.
 7 months on.
 Should have seen maximum improvement by now.